Singapore Built Environment · Sector

 Skilled supervisors are the bottleneck.
 Local pipeline is thin.

 Construction employers in Singapore lose months on supervisor and project-engineer roles, then lose more to attrition.
-Alvigor helps you reset hiring, grow people in role, and land BIM/DfMA change on the floor — funded by the right grants.
+ALVIGOR helps you reset hiring, grow people in role, and land BIM/DfMA change on the floor.

 The reality on the ground today